How to give feedback that motivates & engages

 Step 5: Turn the session into a conversation

-The feedback process is a two-way street and should be an engaging conversation — not a lecture.
-So wrap your feedback with questions that invite discussion, such as:
+When thinking about how to deliver effective feedback, remember that the process is a two-way street.
+It should be an engaging conversation — not a lecture.
+So, wrap your feedback with questions that invite discussion, such as:

 By doing this, you’ll showcase your commitment to your employee’s development and create a climate of transparency and trust.